 California Prop 65

-The California Safe Drinking Water and Toxic Enforcement Act of 1986, also known as “Proposition 65,”, requires businesses to provide warnings to Californians about significant exposure to certain chemicals that may cause cancer, birth defects, or other reproductive harm.
+The California Safe Drinking Water and Toxic Enforcement Act of 1986 (CA Prop 65), also known as “Proposition 65,”, requires businesses to provide warnings to Californians about significant exposure to certain chemicals that may cause cancer, birth defects, or other reproductive harm.
 The law defines “exposure” as “cause to ingest, inhale, contact via body surfaces or otherwise come into contact with a listed chemical.”
 Exposure may also result from contact with ambient or indoor air, drinking, standing or running water, soil or vegetation, or through inhalation, ingestion, or skin or other contact with the body, through employment or through general activities.
 Complete information about Proposition 65 may be found at https://oehha.ca.gov/proposition-65.

-California is required to publish a list of these chemicals subject to Proposition 65; the list now contains approximately 900 chemicals, both naturally-occurring and synthetic.
+California is required to publish a list of these chemicals subject to CA Prop 65; the list now contains approximately 900 chemicals, both naturally-occurring and synthetic.
 These chemicals may be ingredients or additives in many household products, food, drugs, dyes, pesticides, or solvents, and they may result from certain chemical processes, such as motor vehicle exhaust.

 NTN Bearing Corporation of America (“NBCA”) does not believe that of our antifriction bearing products subject consumers to significant exposure in the vast majority of intended uses.
 However, the steel used in our products likely contains nickel and chromium, and our brass cages likely contain lead, each of which is a listed chemical.
 Additionally, phthalates, also listed, may be present in certain plastics.
 The vast majority of our products are used internally in machinery and other equipment and any normal contact exposure would not be significant.